Terms of Reference of the External Advisory Committee on Pressure Tubes

 - The EAC will provide an Annual Report on progress achieved or work performed to the Commission.
 A summary of the EAC’s discussions and activities shall be included in the Annual Report.

 - Chair responsibilities include the timely delivery of advice to the Commission by CEA members and the submission of the Annual Report to the Commission.
-Secretarial support shall be provided by the Commission Secretariat.
+Secretarial support shall be provided by the Commission Registry.

-- The Secretariat will prepare on behalf of the EAC members a non-attributable record that includes the recommendations and advice resulting from each EAC activity or meeting.
+- The Registry will prepare on behalf of the EAC members a non-attributable record that includes the recommendations and advice resulting from each EAC activity or meeting.
 If parts or all of this record are confidential, the document will indicate this.
 The nature of the reporting may be in the form of notifications, reports, transcripts, summaries, records of decision, minutes or other means, as appropriate.
-Members will have an opportunity to review the record prepared by the Secretariat prior to its dissemination.
+Members will have an opportunity to review the record prepared by the Registry prior to its dissemination.

 - If EAC members cannot come to a consensus, then the record must clearly state that there is a diversity of opinion with respect to the recommendations or advice.